nutirition-positions/nutrition-positions.github.io/index.md

 Nutrition Positions provides two public pages that present the contents of the database organized in various ways.

-The FindFood page shows all of the food places and lets you search through them all with filters:
+The FindFood page shows all of the food places and lets you search through them all with filters.
+Filters will include things such as food type (mexican, thai, hawaiian, etc...), if they're currently open, or by user reviews.
+Each restaurant will have user reviews and ratings that can be read on this page and the reviews will also provide a way to sort by place with highest ratings:

 ![](images/findfood-page.png)